Lemon shark: Distribution

 Lemon sharks are found from New Jersey to southern Brazil in the tropical western Atlantic Ocean.
 They also live off the coast of west Africa in the southeastern Atlantic.
 In addition, lemon sharks have been found in the eastern Pacific, from southern Baja California to Ecuador and in Cape Verde in Sal Island.

-This species of shark often occupies the subtropical shallow waters of coral reefs, mangroves, enclosed bays, and river mouths; however, lemon sharks have also been found in the open ocean down to depths of 92 meters (301 feet.)
-Although lemon sharks do swim up rivers, they never seem to travel very far into fresh water.
-They are found in open water primarily during migrations, and tend to stay along the continental and insular shelves for most of their lives.
+Although the lemon shark species is known for occupying the subtropical, shallow waters of coral reefs, mangroves, enclosed bays, and river mouths, they have also been found in the open ocean down to depths of 92 m.

+Lemon sharks have been observed swimming up rivers, but they do not appear to travel very far into fresh water.
+They are found in open water primarily during migrations, tending to stay along the continental and insular shelves for most of their lives.